oracle-livelabs/adb/atp-twitter-api/introduction/introduction.md

 ## Introduction

-Want to know how to people feel about a topic?
+Want to know how people feel about a topic?
 Twitter is a haven for people's opinions.
-When you are limited to 280 characters and blessed with such a big soapbox, people are able to say how they really feel about things.
-The metadata is a treasure trove of analytics data and influencing is a big part of pop culture.
+When you are limited to 280 characters and are fortunate with such a big soapbox, people are able to say how they really feel about things.
+The metadata is a treasure trove of insights with analytics data and influencing is a big part of pop culture.
 Learn who is speaking out on topics and organize a strategy to help your company's public relations!

 ![Oracle Twitter](https://media.giphy.com/media/jxIwOlTpqJ0iOL159d/giphy.gif)